-This poem, A Married State by Katherine Philips, is quite shocking for it’s time period.
+This poem, A Married State by Katherine Philips, is quite shocking for its time period.
 Philips lived in the seventeenth century, and in her time and culture, it was very uncommon for a woman to remain unmarried.
 The speaker may or may not symbolize the author herself, but the words of this particular poem seem to represent how Philips felt about her own marriage.
-Katherine was married to a man who was thirty eight, and she was only sixteen.
+Katherine was married to a man who was thirty-eight, and she was only sixteen.
 This marriage was arranged by her step-father.
 Thus, one can easily see why Philips would view marriage as a burden rather than a joy.
 The speaker in A Married State does not accuse her husband of being mean or hateful, but rather claims that she believes even the best of marriages must be worse than the single life.
-Therefore, it would appear that the speaker of this poem and the author are one and in the same (The Life of Katherine Philips).
+Therefore, it would appear that the speaker of this poem and the author are one and the same (The Life of Katherine Philips).

 A Married State Analysis

 The best of husbands are so hard to please.

 The opening lines of A Married State by Katherine Philips reveals a rather negative outtake on marriage.
 While the majority of young girls dream about their wedding day, few think about the realities of what marriage really means.
 Many poems were written about love.
 They contain romanticized notions of marriage.
 These opening lines contradict the theory that marriage is happily ever after.
 In fact, right away the speaker lets the readers know that it is not easy being married.
 She claims that being a married woman “affords but little ease”.
 She also makes the proclamation that even the best of husbands cannot make marriage easy, for they “are so hard to please”.
 It becomes clear at this point in A Married State that the speaker believes that her job in marriage is the please her husband, and she clearly believes that he is hard to please.

 This in wives’ careful faces you may spell